 Attribute Туре Description mimes string array; required Content MIME types supported.
-Popular MIME types may include "video/x-ms-wmv" for Windows Media and "video/x-flv" for Flash Video. minduration integer; recommended Minimum video ad duration in seconds. maxduration integer; recommended Maximum video ad duration in seconds. protocol integer; NOTE: Use of protocols instead is highly recommended.
-DEPRECATED Supported video bid response protocol.
+Popular MIME types may include "video/x-ms-wmv" for Windows Media and "video/x-flv" for Flash Video. minduration integer; recommended Minimum video ad duration in seconds.

+maxduration integer; recommended Maximum video ad duration in seconds. protocols integer array; recommended Array of supported video protocols.
 Refer to List 5.8.
-At least one supported protocol must be specified in either the protocol or protocols attribute. protocols integer array; recommended Array of supported video bid response protocols.
+At least one supported protocol must be specified in either the protocol or protocols attribute. protocol integer; DEPRECATED NOTE: Deprecated in favor of protocols.
+Supported video protocol.
 Refer to List 5.8.
 At least one supported protocol must be specified in either the protocol or protocols attribute.
-W integer; recommended Width of the video player in pixels. h integer; recommended Height of the video player in pixels. startdelay integer; recommended Indicates the start delay in seconds for pre-roll, mid-roll, or post-roll ad placements.
-Refer to List 5.10 for additional generic values.

-linearity integer Indicates if the impression must be linear, nonlinear, etc. If none specified, assume all are allowed.
-Refer to List 5.7. sequence integer If multiple ad impressions are offered in the same bid request, the sequence number will allow for the coordinated delivery of multiple creatives. battr integer array Blocked creative attributes.
-Refer to List 5.3. maxextended integer Maximum extended video ad duration if extension is allowed.
+W integer; recommended Width of the video player in device independent pixels (DIPS). h integer; recommended Height of the video player in device independent pixels (DIPS). startdelay integer; recommended Indicates the start delay in seconds for pre-roll, mid-roll, or post-roll ad placements.
+Refer to List 5.10 for additional generic values. linearity integer Indicates if the impression must be linear, nonlinear, etc. If none specified, assume all are allowed.
+Refer to List 5.7. skip integer Indicates if the player will allow the video to be skipped, where 0 = no, 1 = yes.
+If a bidder sends markup/creative that is itself skippable, the Bid object should include the attrarray with an element of 16 indicating skippable video.
+Refer to List 5.3. skipmin integer; default 0 Videos of total duration greater than this number of seconds can be skippable; only applicable if the ad is skippable. skipafter integer; default 0 Number of seconds a video must play before skipping is enabled; only applicable if the ad is skippable. sequence integer If multiple ad impressions are offered in the same bid request, the sequence number will allow for the coordinated delivery of multiple creatives. battr integer array Blocked creative attributes.
+Refer to List 5.3. maxextended integer Maximum extended ad duration if extension is allowed.
 If blank or 0, extension is not allowed.
 If -1, extension is allowed, and there is no time limit imposed.
-If greater than 0, then the value represents the number of seconds of extended play supported beyond the maxduration value. minbitrate integer Minimum bit rate in Kbps.
-Exchange may set this dynamically or universally across their set of publishers. maxbitrate integer Maximum bit rate in Kbps.
-Exchange may set this dynamically or universally across their set of publishers. boxingallowed integer; default 1 Indicates if letter-boxing of 4:3 content into a 16:9 window is allowed, where 0 = no, 1 = yes. playbackmethod integer array Allowed playback methods.
-If none specified, assume all are allowed.
-Refer to List 5.9. delivery integer array Supported delivery methods (e.g., streaming, progressive).
+If greater than 0, then the value represents the number of seconds of extended play supported beyond the maxduration value. minbitrate integer Minimum bit rate in Kbps. maxbitrate integer Maximum bit rate in Kbps. boxingallowed integer; default 1 Indicates if letter-boxing of 4:3 content into a 16:9 window is allowed, where 0 = no, 1 = yes. playbackmethod integer array Playback methods that may be in use.
+If none are specified, any method may be used.
+Refer to List 5.9.
+Only one method is typically used in practice.
+As a result, this array may be converted to an integer in a future version of the specification.

+delivery integer array Supported delivery methods (e.g., streaming, progressive).
 If none specified, assume all are supported.
 Refer to List 5.13. pos integer Ad position on screen.
 Refer to List 5.4. companionad object array Array of Banner objects (Section 3.2.3) if companion ads are available. api integer array List of supported API frameworks for this impression.
 Refer to List 5.6.
 If an API is not explicitly listed, it is assumed not to be supported. companiontype integer array Supported VAST companion ad types.
 Refer to List 5.12.
 Recommended if companion Banner objects are included via the companionad array. ext object Placeholder for exchange-specific extensions to OpenRTB.